DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <hr>
 <p><strong><em>Heavy Sleeper.</em></strong> If either of the mound’s forms has been unconscious within the past minute, it can’t use its <strong><em>tentacle</em></strong> attack more than once per turn.</p>
 <p><strong><em>Oozing Body.</em></strong> The flesh mound can move through spaces occupied by enemy creatures.
 (It can't end its turn inside an occupied space, and it provokes opportunity attacks normally.)</p>
 <p><strong><em>Innocent Heart.</em></strong> The center of the mound conceals its "heart": a large, misshapen rib cage.
 Within the rib cage hovers the infant corpse of Walter Durst.
-Walter's corpse has AC 15, 25 hit points, and the same ability scores as the flesh mound.
-If Walter's corpse is reduced to 0 hit points, the flesh mound instantly dies.</p>
+Walter's corpse has AC 15 and the same ability scores as the flesh mound.
+Each time Walter's corpse takes damage, the flesh mound takes twice as much damage.</p>
 <p><strong><em>Mother's Lullaby.</em></strong> If a player uses their action to hum or play <em>Waltz for Klara</em> and succeeds on a DC 10 Charisma (Performance) check, the mound exposes its heart and can't use its <strong><em>withdraw</em></strong> reaction until the start of the player's next turn.
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> The flesh mound makes three attacks, or two attacks if its <strong><em>heavy sleeper</em></strong> feature is active.</p>